-French inspired Herb Container.
+French-inspired Herb Container.
 So it’s the dead of winter here and I can’t wait any longer for spring and gardening season!
 Last year was the first year I had a herb garden in the back yard and it was wonderful for cooking.
 Anytime I needed something I just walked to the backyard to grab it.
 I decided I can’t wait till spring for that again so I am going to try and grow some indoors! (and yes I know Onions are not a herb but I wanted to do those too).

 Now since I am growing them indoors I wanted to make my pots a little prettier.
-I was cruising along Pintrest and I found some white pots that I just fell in love with.
+I was cruising along Pinterest and I found some white pots that I just fell in love with.
 You can check out the inspiration on my pintrest garden board.

-French inspired Herb containers steps:
+French-inspired Herb containers steps:

 1. I started with 6″ terra cotta pots and one fancy pot that I had here.
-Paint the pots with a white wash.
+Paint the pots with a whitewash.
 I watered down my white acrylic paint to about 1/3 water, 2/3 paint then painted the pots.
 I wanted them a little imperfect and a little weather looking so the kids helped me with the base coat 🙂

 2. I dabbed a little gray-blue paint on the bottom for some added detail and I also did the rim of the scarcer and the rim of the pot.